Mentoring Programs

 Learn More Here!

 SGIM One-on-One Mentoring Program offers 2024 Annual Meeting registrants the opportunity to be matched with a mentor or mentee based on shared interests and career paths.
+It’s a great way to network, learn from one another, ask for career advice, or ask for input on your SGIM24 presentation.

 Learn more here.